Standard terms and conditions

 Where the engagement letter specifies an aggregate limit of liability, then that sum shall be the maximum aggregate liability of this firm/company, its partners/directors agents and employees to all persons to whom the engagement letter is addressed and also any other person that we have agreed with you may rely on our work.
 By signing the engagement letter, you agree that you have given proper consideration to this limit and accept that it is reasonable in all the circumstances.
 If you do not wish to accept it you should contact us to discuss it before signing the engagement letter.

-You have agreed that you will not bring any claim of a kind that is included within the subject of the limit against any of our principals/ directors/members or employees; on a personal basis.
+You have agreed that you will not bring any claim of a kind that is included within the subject of the limit against any of our directors or employees on a personal basis.

 Limitation of Third Party Rights